manavkapadnis/manavkapadnis.github.io/_pages/about.md

   - /about.html
 ---

 I am a Third-year Undergraduate student at the Department of Electrical Engineering , Indian Institute of Technology Kharagpur.
-At IIT Kharagpur, I am part of the Transparency in AI and Language (TrAIL) Lab under the supervision of [Prof. Somak Aditya](https://scholar.google.com/citations?user=2shiHpwAAAAJ&hl=en).
 <!-- I was fortunate to intern at Adobe Research, India.
 I was also selected for IUSSTF-Viterbi program and got the oppotunity to intern at INK-Lab, University of Southern California. -->

 News